JetDirect: Protocols

 More advanced versions of JetDirect supported a number of network printing protocols.
 However, the protocol that ended up being associated with it, the JetDirect protocol, is its raw TCP/IP protocol sometimes referred to as Socket API or RAW.
 It is an extremely simple network printing protocol.
 Submitting a print job can be done by netcating a file containing the page description language (e.g. PostScript, PCL) to the appropriate TCP port on the printer (default port is 9100).
 Information about the printer and job is simply sent to the client while the TCP connection is active.
-The port would reject connections if printer is busy.
+The port would reject connections if the printer is busy.

 AppSocket is a very similar implementation by Tektronix for Phaser printers, later sold to Xerox.
 This protocol adds support for querying for printer status by non-printing users via a separate UDP port.

 Most JetDirect devices also came with, JetDirect Interface, a telnet interface for configuring the device or printer.